 CONAIR ETHICAL TRADING STATEMENT

-As a leading company in personal care, kitchen appliances, and hair and beauty accessories, Conair Corporation (“Conair”) has a long tradition of working closely with business partners in upholding ethical standards.
+As a leading company in personal care, kitchen appliances, and hair and beauty accessories, Conair LLC (“Conair”) has a long tradition of working closely with business partners in upholding ethical standards.

 In this regard, Conair has established a “Workplace Code of Conduct” (summarized below) and requires its suppliers to commit to the terms outlined therein as part of Conair’s standard business terms and conditions.
 Conair performs regular audits of its suppliers to ensure compliance with the terms of Conair’s Workplace Code of Conduct.